-Upon graduation in 1998 David joined staff with RUF and returned to Lehigh University.
-There he served as campus minister until 2008 when he was appointed Area Coordinator for the Northeast.
+Upon graduation in 1998 David joined the staff of RUF and returned to Lehigh University.
+There he served as a campus minister until 2008 when he was appointed the Area Coordinator for the Northeast.
 When he is not traveling to various RUF campuses, David continues to reside in Bethlehem, PA.
 David is married to Ruth, a Lehigh alumna turned devoted homemaker and teacher of English Literature, and they have five sons who span a wide geographic range from Bethlehem to Azerbaijan.

 David’s RUF Website

 For interns and staff, go to Interns and Staff